Lasensky: Syrian Regime Cracks Down on Opposition

-Scott Lasensky, a senior research associate specializing in Syria and other Middle Eastern areas for the United States Institute of Peace, says there is a major crackdown under way in Syria trying to silence the growing number of intellectuals and political activists calling for change.
+Scott Lasensky, who specializes in Syria and other Middle Eastern areas for the U.S. Institute of Peace, says Syria has mounted a major crackdown to try to silence the growing number of intellectuals and activists calling for change.

 Just back from a working visit to Damascus, Lasensky says despite the intensifying crackdown, "What is remarkable is the number of independent analysts and activists, reformers, and oppositionists who are operating."